k5cents/gluedown/README.md

 Markdown](https://github.github.com/gfm/) (GFM).
 With this flavor, some useful extensions like [task lists](https://help.github.com/en/articles/about-task-lists) are supported on GitHub.
-Be mindful of how these these results look in your rendered format.
+Be mindful of how these results look in your venue render.

 ``` r
 legislation <- c("Houses passes", "Senate concurs", "President signs")